hammerheim-game/hammerheim-rules/5-warbands.md

 Mordheim.
 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 3 1 6
-Weapons/Armour: Youngbloods may be equipped with weapons and armour chosen from the Mercenary Equipment list.
+Weapons/Armor: Youngbloods may be equipped with weapons and armor chosen from the Mercenary Equipment list.
 Skills: The Reikland & Marienburg Youngbloods may choose from Combat, Shooting, & Speed, The Middenheim